crynux-ai/documentation/templates/node-hosting/start-a-node/start-a-node-windows.md

 ## 3. Start the node

-Unzip the downloaded package, double click on the `Crynux Node.exe` to start the node:
+Unzip the downloaded package, double-click on the `Crynux Node.exe` to start the node:

 <figure><img src="../.gitbook/assets/Screenshot 2024-04-10 092150.png" alt=""><figcaption></figcaption></figure>